Work from home vs telecommuting

 Flexibility

-Working in traditional office environments naturally lends to set schedules and a stronger overall structure.
+Working in traditional office environments naturally leads to stricter scheduling and a stronger overall structure.
 Whether or not the freedom of remote work is better depends on individual preferences.
 Some employees struggle to disconnect or stay focused when working from home, while others enjoy being able to set their own hours.

 Finances

 As we discussed earlier, remote work has numerous cost-saving benefits for both employers and employees.
-There are many financial perks to working from home, and you’ll likely be less inclined to go out after work and spend more money on takeaways.
+There are many financial perks to working from home, and you’ll likely be less inclined to go out after work, therefore saving some of your hard-earned money.

 Granted, there are some additional costs to consider.
 This may include broadband costs and higher utility bills.
-You’ll also need to invest in telecommuting technologies and other aspects of your office space.
+You’ll also need to invest in telecommuting technologies and other materials in your office space.

 What’s next

-These are just some of the key differences between working from home and telecommuting.
-For more insights on how technology can enable your team to Work remotely or how to implement a secure WFH and telecommuting workforce, get in touch with totality services and we’ll be happy to help.
+What we’ve outlined are just some of the key differences between working from home and telecommuting.
+For more insights on how technology can enable your team to work remotely or how to implement a secure WFH and telecommuting workforce, get in touch with the totality services team and we’ll be happy to help.